Recovering from a Knee Injury: The Healing Power of Music Frequencies

 Here are a few popular ones:

-432 Hz – Known as the "natural tuning," this frequency is deeply calming and grounding.
+432 Hz – Known as the "natural tuning," this frequency is calming and grounding.
 It’s said to reduce anxiety and promote emotional healing.

 528 Hz – Often called the “Love Frequency,” it's linked to DNA repair and cellular healing.
 Many say it helps reduce physical pain and tension.